Sic Parvis Magna Sample Chapter—Life at Plymouth

-In the next few months, Uncle John found work at a shipyard, and John and Marjorie used several acquaintances to start a modest dairy shop.
-Edmund, however, struggled, which gnawed at him.
+Over the next few months, Uncle John found work at a shipyard while Grandfather used several acquaintances to start a modest dairy shop.

-“It is the responsibility of every good Christian to work hard,” he declared, his voice underscoring his urgency.
-His angst only grew in the coming weeks.
+Edmund, however, struggled.
+“It is the responsibility of every good Christian to work hard,” he said.
+His unease only grew over the weeks.

-To find a job, Edmund decided to approach the relations of Mary’s family—the same Fitzfords to whose estate Francis delivered eggs and cheese.
+To earn an income, Edmund decided to approach relations of Mary’s family—the same Fitzfords to whose estate Francis had delivered eggs and cheese.
 He and Mary moved to Gillingham, leaving Francis at the Hawkins house until they could send for him.

-Other than with John, Francis seldom interacted with the other boys that shared the Hawkins household.
+Other than with John, Francis seldom interacted with the other boys that lived in the Hawkins household.
 His stomach troubles persisted.
-Wilkinson ensured that there was no shortage of tasks or scoldings and took every opportunity to remind Francis how grateful he must be for his situation.
+Wilkinson ensured that there was no shortage of tasks or scoldings, taking every opportunity to remind Francis how grateful he must be for his situation.

-Francis dreaded leaving the house, steeling himself to do any tasks he was assigned outside.
+Francis dreaded leaving the house, steeling himself for whatever errands he was sent to do.

-One morning, John and Wilkinson had business at the Plymouth harbor, overseeing the unloading of one of the Hawkins’s ships.
-Francis trudged behind them, carrying a small secretary box to the wharves.
+One morning, John and Wilkinson had business at Plymouth Harbor, overseeing the unloading of one of the Hawkins’s ships.
+Francis trudged behind them, carrying a small secretary box.

-Dockside, Francis helped count the cases offloaded as Wilkinson recorded the numbers.
-John’s business aboard didn’t take long to finish, after which he and Francis returned to the Kinterbury house through the center of the city, while Wilkinson stayed behind to oversee the transport of the freight into the warehouse.
+Dockside, Francis helped count the cases unloaded as Wilkinson recorded the numbers.
+John’s business aboard didn’t take long to finish, after which Wilkinson stayed behind to oversee the transport of the freight into the warehouse.
+John and Francis returned to the Kinterbury Street house through the center of the city.

-As they passed the square in front of St. Andrew’s church, a groaning creak caused Francis to look up.
-He froze mid-stride, wide-eyed as memories of Crowndale resurfaced.
+As they passed the square in front of Saint Andrew’s church, a screech caused Francis to look up.
+He froze mid-stride, wide-eyed as memories of the Tavistock marketplace resurfaced.

 “What?” asked John, stopping and turning back to look at Francis.